phaserjs/.github/profile/README.md

 [Follow us on X](https://twitter.com/phaser_) or join our [Discord](https://discord.gg/phaser).

+## create-game App

+Use our brand-new CLI-based [create-game app](https://phaser.io/tutorials/create-game-app) to interactively select from all the templates we have available!

 ## Framework Project Templates

 Official Phaser project templates to get you started fast.
 All using the latest release of Phaser and the respective bundlers: